 Cyberpunk Edgerunners: Was the Time Skip a Good Idea?_1

-While it doesn’t necessarily ruin Edgerunners, the time skip could have been dealt with better or even avoided.
-David and Lucy’s relationship had been growing since the very beginning and David’s physical metamorphosis had started in Episode 1, with his first implant.
-A wiser choice would have been to show the effects of Maine’s death on both of them: on one side, grief and hopelessness, and on the other, a hunger for a quiet and peaceful life finally devoid of war -- both potent catalysts for an explosive final arc.
+While the time skip doesn’t necessarily undermine Edgerunners, a more careful handling or avoidance of it could have been considered.
+The relationship between David and Lucy had been developing since the outset, and David's physical transformation commenced in Episode 1 with his first implant.
+A more prudent approach would have been to showcase the effects of certain events on both characters, exploring various emotions on one side and a yearning for a particular lifestyle on the other—a potent catalyst for an explosive final arc.